devicetree-org/devicetree-specification/source/devicenodes.rst

                                                        The value shall be one of the following:

-                                                       "spin-table" The CPU is enabled with the spin table method defined in the ePAPR.
+                                                       "spin-table" The CPU is enabled with the spin table method defined in the |spec|.

                                                        ``"[vendor],[method]"`` An
                                                        implementation-dependent string that